alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

 compatible with the C++ standard and coding error free as the compiler will not tolerate compiler errors.

-In contrast to this *ROOT6* uses a just-in-time compiler called *CLING*.
+In contrast to this *ROOT6* uses a just-in-time compiler called *cling*.
 A just-in-time compiler translates each statement, no matter whether it is a single command or a complicated macro, into machine code as it would be a program and only afterwards runs this piece of code.
 In order to translate code into machine